ton-community/ton-contract-executor/README.md

 ```

 ## How it works
-This package internally uses vm-execute cli tool (which will be published soon).
+This package internally uses vm-execute cli tool compiled to WASM.
 vm-execute fetches vm code, initial stack and data cell from json config, executes TVM and returns resulting vm stack as json.

 ## How to use